Camino Stage 1 - St Jean-Pied-de-Port to Logroño

 Extra Nights

-We can add extra nights if you wish, allowing you to have rest days in between the longer walking days.
+We can add extra nights if you wish, allowing you to have rest days in between the longer hiking days.

 The Camino is very easy to follow.
 The route is marked with yellow painted arrows and a yellow shell on a blue background.
-The detailed travel pack we supply includes a detailed guidebook including maps, a detailed information pack for planning and preparing for your Camino, detailed instructions of how to find your overnight accommodation and everything you need for your Camino.
+The detailed travel pack we supply includes a detailed information pack for planning and preparing for your Camino, detailed instructions of how to find your overnight accommodation and everything you need for your Camino.

-In addition to the printed route notes, you will receive in your travel pack, you will also have access to our Macs Adventure App, allowing you to follow the route on richly detailed mapping on your smartphone.
+In addition to the printed route notes, you will receive in your travel pack, you will also have access to our Macs Adventure App, allowing you to follow the route on richly detailed mapping on your cell.

-- 8 nights accommodation in small rural hotels and hostels with en-suite W/C.
+- 8 nights accommodation in small rural hotels and hostels with en-suite W/C

-- 8 breakfasts.
+- 8 breakfasts

-- Baggage Transfers.
+- Baggage Transfers

-- Emergency support from our local and UK offices in the event of a problem.
+- Emergency support from our local and UK offices in the event of a problem

 - Return travel to France/Spain.